lujiaxuan0520/THU-EACT-50/README.md

 ## Citing Our Work

-If you find this dataset beneficial for your research, please cite our work:
+If you find this dataset beneficial for your research, please cite our works:

 ```bibtex
 @article{gao2023action,